apache/couchdb-documentation/src/api/server/authn.rst

     ; List of claims to validate
     ; required_claims =

-The `required_claims` config setting is a comma-separate list of additional mandatory JWT claims that much be present in any presented JWT token.
-A 400 Bad Request is sent if any are missing.
+The `required_claims` config setting is a comma-separated list of additional mandatory JWT claims that must be present in any presented JWT token.
+A ``400 Bad Request`` is sent if any are missing.

-The `alg` claim is mandatory as it used to lookup the correct key for verifying the signature.
+The ``alg`` claim is mandatory as it used to lookup the correct key for verifying the signature.

 The `sub` claim is mandatory and is used as the CouchDB user's name if the JWT token